German challenger banks: who’s who (and what’s their tech)

 London-headquartered Revolut was founded in 2015 and sees itself as a digital banking alternative designed for a global lifestyle.
 It offers fee-free spending, interbank exchange rates, free international money transfers, and different currencies in-app.

-It applied for a European banking licence in 2017.
-In the same year, it launched in Germany.
+It applied for a European banking licence in 2017 (the licence was granted in late 2018).
+The same year, it launched in Germany.

 In April 2018, it raised an additional $250 million in Series C funding, which saw the fintech valued at $1.7 billion – a five-fold increase in less than a year.

 Earlier in 2018, it fully launched its open API – allowing users to integrate Revolut for Business accounts with third party software and in-house systems.

 It also built its own in-house processor, following a string of outages caused by its third-party provider, Global Processing Services (GPS); and brought the card issuing function in-house, ousting its external supplier Wirecard.